jimegon/jimegon.github.io/_research/2023-11-30-disc-golf-fdr-leonard.md

 </summary>

 <p>
-This study investigates the impact of price changes on the behavior of disc golf players using a natural experiment involving two nearby courses.
-One of these courses enforces a seasonal parking fee, while the other remains free all year.
-By integrating data from a popular disc golf scorekeeping app, state park fee schedules, and weather conditions, we assess the fee's effect on the visitation dynamics between the two courses.
-Our results indicate that introducing a parking fee can lead to a drop of up to 30 percent in daily visits to the course with the fee, compared to times when both courses are free.
-However, considering the potential substitution to the free course, the daily share of visits to the fee-charging course diminishes by about 6 percent, and the average monthly visits per player decrease by around 7 percent.
-This research sheds light on how pricing affects participation in recreational activities, offering insights that can inform decisions related to course management, pricing strategies, and the promotion of disc golf.
+This paper measures how a seasonal vehicle entry fee affects disc golf course choice in Westchester County, New York.
+We use ten years of user-level data from the UDisc app, covering 30,531 visits by 758 players from 2015 to 2024, in a setting with two nearby and broadly comparable courses.
+One course is located within a state park that charges a predictable $10 per-vehicle fee on a seasonal calendar, while the other course is free year-round.
+We estimate a within-user probit model of course choice, controlling for weather differences and a linear time index, with fixed effects for user, day of week, holiday, and year.
+When the fee is in effect, the probability of choosing the fee course falls by about 1.5 percentage points, a result that is robust to logit and linear probability models.
 </p>

 </details>